Peso Pluma: 2023: Mainstream success and Génesis

 A collaboration with Colombian producer Ovy on the Drums titled "El Hechizo" was published on 9 March to rave reviews, together with a music video directed by Cristian Aguilar.
-Kabande's concert stop in León, Guanajuato on 11 March was postponed to 30 March after the organizers of his concert encountered issues with the logistics and local permit.
+Kabande's concert stop in León, Guanajuato on 11 March was postponed to 30 March after the organisers of his concert encountered issues with the logistics and local permit.
 The mishap created buzz for possibly being controlled by the authorities considering the singer's activism on narcoculture and his immense appeal among the city with the highest number of adolescents in Mexico living in poverty.

-"Ella Baila Sola", a track performed by Kabande with the American Hispanic group Eslabon Armado as the lead single from their sixth studio album, Desvelado, was officially released to streaming services on 16 March after initially premiering on TikTok.
+"Ella Baila Sola", a track performed by Kabande with the American group Eslabón Armado as the lead single from their sixth studio album, Desvelado, was officially released to streaming services on 16 March after initially premiering on TikTok.
 Written by the group's lead vocalist Pedro Tovar as a sierreño about friends spotting a beautiful girl on the dance floor, Tovar previewed the song to Kabande at an airport via a phone call.
 On 17 March, Kabande hopped on a remix for the 2021 Latin reggaeton single "La Bebé" by Mexican singer-songwriter Yng Lvcas, citing about wanting a sonic shift from his previous releases.
 Aiming to collaborate with a fellow Mexican artist, Lvcas recorded the song with the singer at Querétaro, releasing its music video on 23 March.

-On 28 March, following its first full week of tracking, "Ella Baila Sola" debuted at number 1 on both Latin Streaming Songs and Mexico Songs for the week ending on 1 April, becoming both artists' first number-one single on the latter.
-The song also debuted at number 2 on Hot Latin Songs, number 10 on Streaming Songs, and number 26 on the Hot 100, acquiring 16 million official streams in the US during its first week.
-In the same period, the "La Bebé" remix charted at number 77 on the Hot 100 with 6.8 million streams in the United States.
+On 28 March, following its first full week of tracking, "Ella Baila Sola" debuted at No. 1 on both Latin Streaming Songs and Mexico Songs for the week ending on 1 April, becoming both artists' first number-one single on the latter.
+The song also debuted at No. 2 on Hot Latin Songs, No. 10 on Streaming Songs, and No. 26 on the Hot 100, acquiring 16 million official streams in the US during its first week.
+In the same period, the "La Bebé" remix charted at No. 77 on the Hot 100 with 6.8 million streams in the United States.
 With "AMG", "PRC", and "Por Las Noches" concurrently charting with the arrivals of "Ella Baila Sola" and "La Bebé", Kabande recorded the most Hot 100 Spanish-language entries for any Mexican artist.
 In celebration of his success, the singer announced the Doble P Tour across 17 cities in the United States.

 Singer Becky G recruited Kabande for the single "Chanel" on 30 March as the first single for her regional Mexican album Esquinas.
 The collaboration, co-written by the duo with Tito and Grammy-winning producer Edgar Barrera, narrated the story of a failed relationship.
 Coinciding with the release of "Chanel", Kabande received updated Latin certifications from the Recording Industry Association of America, with "El Belicón" declared as 8× Platinum having 480,000 units sold, "Siempre Pendientes" as 5× Platinum with 300,000 units, and "PRC" as 4× Platinum with 240,000 sold.
 The music video for "Chanel" directed by Ricky Alvarez featuring its performers crooning in various minimalistic outdoor settings was published on 6 April.